K-Ashik/International-Debt-Statistics-Analysis-in-Postgres-SQL/README.md

 In the Analyze International Debt Statistics project, I have written SQL queries to explore and analyze international debt using the World Bank dataset.
 SQL is the most popular and essential tool for performing data analytics on the go.

-In the project, you will be finding the:
+In the project, you will find the:

-Distinct countries
+- Distinct countries
-Distinct debt indicators
+- Distinct debt indicators
-Total amount of debt owed by the countries
+- Total amount of debt owed by the countries
-Country with the highest debt
+- Country with the highest debt
-Average amount of debt across indicators
+- Average amount of debt across indicators
-The highest amount of principal repayments
+- The highest amount of principal repayments
-The most common debt indicator
+- The most common debt indicator